 - Launch the ASUS Update utility from the Windows® desktop by clicking Start Programs > ASUS > ASUSUpdate > ASUSUpdate.
 The ASUS Update main window appears. - Select Update BIOS from a file option from the drop-down menu, then click Next.

 - 3. Locate the BIOS file from the Open window, then click Open. - 4.
 Follow the screen instructions to complete the update process.

-4.1.2 Creating a bootable floppy disk
+3.1.2 Creating a bootable floppy disk

-1. Do any one of the following to create a bootable floppy disk.
+1. To create a bootable floppy disk:

 DOS environment